NNBnh/minecraft-bookmarks/README.md

 ### 🗺️ Specific maps

-- [**Skyblock**](https://www.minecraftforum.net/forums/mapping-and-modding-java-edition/maps/1473433-surv-skyblock) [=](https://www.minecraftforum.net/members/Noobcrew "Noobcrew") The concept behind the map is very simple; you spawn on a floating island and must survive and complete challenges with the resources available to you
+- [**Skyblock**](https://www.minecraftforum.net/forums/mapping-and-modding-java-edition/maps/1473433-surv-skyblock) [=](https://www.minecraftforum.net/members/Noobcrew "Noobcrew") The concept behind the map is very simple; you spawn on a floating island and must survive and complete challenges with the resources available to you.

 <br><br>